TABLE OF CONTENTS

 A lot of people will oppose the legalization of marijuana due to lack of knowledge about the plant and the cannabis industry.
 Some think that weed is not good for your health, but this is far from the truth.
 In fact, weed is safer than other legal substances such as alcohol and tobacco.
 The public need to be educated about the health benefits of marijuana so they can take a different approach.

 Even though, marijuana has been regulated to a point in most states, it still goes without saying that there needs to be a lot of changes and updates.
 Some restrictions and limitations are making it hard for the cannabis to grow.
 Banking laws, for example are stunting the growth of the industry.
 Many cannabis business owners have no access to bank loans.
 Other regulations that are restricted include licensing which artificially limits the cannabis market size.
 This ends up being a major cost to entrepreneurs.
-If you want to learn more truths about the cannabis industry, visit the Cannabis Training University today.
+If you want to learn more truths about the cannabis industry, visit the Cannabis Training University's weed certification courses.